teaxwin/teaxwin.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### **I am**

-### a pop addict.
+a pop addict.

-reading stuff so you don't have to.
+reading cool stuff (mostly science) so you don't have to.